Diagnostic Imaging Specialists of Chicago offers hereditary cancer screening to our Chicago patients who are at increased risk of hereditary cancers.

-The myRisk™ 28-gene panel has the ability to capture more mutation carriers than BRACAnalysis and COLARIS combined.
-This new testing technology can identify elevated risk for eight cancers: breast, endometrial, prostate, melanoma, pancreatic, colorectal, gastric and ovarian.
+Gene panel has the ability to capture numerous gene mutations.
+Gene testing technology is able to identify elevated risk for multiple cancers, including: breast, endometrial, prostate, melanoma, pancreatic, colorectal, gastric and ovarian.
 While these genetic tests do not measure if the patient has one of these cancers, they are used to determine the patient’s risk for developing these hereditary cancers compared to those without the genetic mutation.

 The National Comprehensive Cancer Network provides the following guidelines for screening if the patient or their family members have any of the following:

 - Breast Cancer, Colorectal Cancer or Endometrial cancer diagnosed before the age 50

 - Several close blood relatives that have the same type of cancer